JoeyCollado/JoeyCollado/README.md

 ## 🌟 About Me

-- I am a self taught programmer that actively pursues Full-Stack Web Development using a variety of useful technologies and always eager to learn new powerful technologies that can help me create more powerful websites.
-I started doing programming when i was 18 years old, i easily got into programming since i find it really fun to the point that i have decided to make a career out of it.
-I create personal projects in my free time and i also do freelancing when available.
-Programming for me is a journey and i don't ever see myself quitting this journey.
-Working with likeminded people for me is a joy and if you wish to create something with me, we can make it happen.
+- I am a self-taught programmer actively pursuing Full-Stack Web Development using a variety of useful technologies and always eager to learn new powerful technologies that can help me create more powerful websites.
+I started programming at 18 years old and quickly got into it because I find it really fun, which led me to make a career out of it.
+I create personal projects in my free time and also do freelancing when available.
+Programming for me is a journey, and I don't ever see myself quitting this journey.
+Working with like-minded people is a joy, and if you wish to create something with me, we can make it happen.

 - 📫 **Reach Out**: [akosijoeyaibertcollado@gmail.com](mailto:akosijoeyaibertcollado@gmail.com)